Offshore wind energy,

 Latest updates

-DTWO at the BRIDGE General Assembly 2025
+DTWO at the EGU General Assembly 2025: wrap-up of new connections